trman/sonerezh_ynh/README.md

-# sonerezh_ynh
+# Sonerezh package for YunoHost
-Sorenezh Package for YunoHost
+Sorenezh package for YunoHost